 Want to Compile Your poems, Essays, or Stories into a Collection?

-You’ve written pages of poems, a string of personal essays, or a treasure trove of short stories.
-They live in your journals, phone notes, blog archives, or scattered Word documents.
-And now, a whisper has grown louder: “Maybe it’s time to put them together.”
-This impulse, though small, often marks the beginning of a more intentional relationship with your writing.
-It suggests that you’re not just creating—you’re beginning to curate.
-But where do you begin?
+You’ve written pages of poems, a string of personal essays, or files of short stories.
+They live in your journals, diaries, phone notes, blog archives, or word documents in folders.
+And now, a persistent whisper: “Maybe it’s time to put them together.”

 Why Compiling a Collection Takes Courage